 This tasty pudding from Renee Schwebach of Dumont, Minnesota features from-scratch flavor with the ease of a mix.
 The trick is to stir the dry mixture well before using - if the cornstarch settles to the bottom, the pudding won't thicken properly.

-"When I get the urge for something creamy and chocolaty, I whip up this old-fashioned pudding with a touch of almond," Darlene Markel writes from Salem, Oregon.
+"When I get the urge for something creamy and chocolaty, I whip up this old-fashioned pudding with a touch of almond," Darlene Brenden writes from Salem, Oregon.
 "I like to eat it while it's warm with a dollop of whipped topping.